-There is also a long-term investing portfolio for recommendations to hold at least one year.
+There is also a long-term investment portfolio for recommendations for at least one year.

-This service is free for the first 30 days and then costs $249.
+This service is free for the first 30 days and costs $249.

 As Zacks is somewhat expensive, use this if you want interactive stock research tools.